 Oh, and before you ask, I do not have pictures of these two kids together wearing their leg warmers, which is just as well because it would make your face explode due to overdose of concentrated cuteness.
 It’s times like these that I sometimes wish I’d had a boy, but those moments are only millisecond-term fleeting.
 Mostly, having a young daughter is like having 90% of your life become adorable, and I love it.
 Yeah, I know the Universe will pay me back later in the form of lecherous boys coming to the door asking her out on dates… and No, I am not yet okay with that.

-Anyway… I swear to god that there is some wine involved here, so let’s climb out of the cuteness and talk about what Mrs. Dudette and I popped open with our dinner guests during said double-date night…
+Anyway… I swear to god that there is some wine involved here, so let’s climb out of the cuteness and talk about what I popped open with our dinner guests during said double-date night…

 2004 Moët & Chandon “Grand Vintage” Rosé (Champagne, $65)

-We start with bubbles, because Mrs. Dudette always wants to start with bubbles.
-Hell, actually, I always want to start with bubbles, particularly after coming back from another marathon wine app tasting session during which we taste 100 wines per day on average and no full-on bubbles have yet been poured.
+We start with bubbles, because you always start with bubbles.
+Particularly after coming back from another marathon wine app tasting session during which we taste 100 wines per day on average and no full-on bubbles have yet been poured.
 Anyway, Mrs. Duduette prefers bona-fide Champers, preferably rosé, and so we went with this to please the real boss of 1WD HQ.
 I’m not gonna say this was the best vintage Champers rosé we’ve popped, but the bottle was gone in a flash, because no one in their right mind – connoisseur or newbie alike – is going to turn down something this tasty.
 Black berries, figs, and bakery-fresh action are the hallmarks, the palate is tangy and even gets toasty dark at the end.
 Champers purists (points at self, shouts “guilty!”) will miss the floral action that defines the best stiff from the region, but the bottom line is that this release is pure get-the-party-started life lubricant.
 Incidentally, when I judged at the 2013 Critics Challenge in (stay classy) San Diego, this wine did quite well (see the results for the details).
 The “Grand Vintage” line is, apparently, Moët’s sub-branding for allowing the cellar master to establish a vintage blend.

 2010 Yalumba “The Virgilius” Vigonier (Eden Valley, $40)